-Have a question about schools reopening in the D.C. region?
-Ask The Post.
-(March 16 | 12 p.m.
-ET)
+Will D.C. schools open classrooms in the fall?
+Post reporters answer your questions.

-Do you have questions about how school systems are returning kids to the classroom?
-The Washington Post’s Hannah Natanson, Perry Stein and Donna St. George will answer questions Tuesday at noon.
+The Washington Post’s Hannah Natanson, Perry Stein and Donna St. George answered your questions on Tuesday at noon.
 Natanson covers K-12 schools in Virginia, Stein reports on schools in D.C. and St. George writes about K-12 instruction in Maryland.

-Submit your questions below.
-The question box includes a space for your name, but this is optional.
+Here are some of the questions they answered:

 Looking for more?
 Follow all three reporters on Twitter to get the latest reporting on schools in the DMV.
 Natanson is @hannah_natanson.
 Stein is @PerryStein.
 St. George is @DonnaStGeorge.